Edwina

 “She’s from Boston.”

 Boston!
 Pain pierced his heart.
 Three years and Maryanne’s betrayal still hurt.
 He would never trust another woman.
 He had given her his heart, only to have it smashed to pieces.
-He had relinquished the captaincy of his
+He had relinquished the captaincy of his ship, and was a loner now.
+Just the way he liked it.

 “She accepted your marriage proposal.”